One Day Challenge: SSIF

 Steve’s Simple Image Format or SSIF for short is a basic binary image format with a reference encoder and decoder written in Rust.
 I chose Rust because I love the language and thing that it us suitably low-level for such a task.
 Notably my implementation is entirely in safe Rust, as it should be.

-The code can be found on my GitLab server, with the specification for the image
+The code can be found on my GitLab server, with the specification for the image format in the

 I acutally really liked this project and it is something that I may come back to.
 I’m quite proud of my design, with SSIF supporting some nice features like a basic form of compression.